psf/black/docs/the_black_code_style/future_style.md

 - `remove_redundant_guard_parens`: Removes redundant parentheses in `if` guards for `case` blocks.
-- `parens_for_long_if_clauses_in_case_block`: Adds parentheses to `if` clauses in `case` blocks when the the line is too long
+- `parens_for_long_if_clauses_in_case_block`: Adds parentheses to `if` clauses in `case` blocks when the line is too long

 (labels/unstable-features)=